Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-88-the-turning-gears.md

 The procedure had been Impossible four years ago.
 Experimental, two years ago.
 Weekly, now.

-“Six.”
+"Six."
 A touch on his arm and the familiar voice of his handler, Harper.
 He still had no idea if it was her first name or surname.
 He’d been so lost in thought, he hadn’t even heard her enter the surgical observation room.

 He looked up at her.
-“You need me?”
+"You need me?"

 Harper looked out through the glass and grimaced.
-“Are you going to watch *all* of these?”
+"Are you going to watch *all* of these?"

-“Every single one.
+"Every single one.
 But this one is complete.
-I’m still astounded at how smoothly they can induce the three in the corpus callosum to release…”
+I’m still astounded at how smoothly they can induce the three in the corpus callosum to release…"

-“Well, you did tell us how.”
+"Well, you did tell us how."

-“No I didn’t.
+"No I didn’t.
 I explained the nature of their connection and interdependency.
-It was your scientists who deduced how to safely remove them.”
+It was your scientists who deduced how to safely remove them."
 Six stood.
-“Another assault on a system shield?”
+"Another assault on a system shield?"

-“Some Vzk’tk system with a name I can’t pronounce.
-Ib…zirryvick?”
+"Some Vzk’tk system with a name I can’t pronounce.
+Ib…zirryvick?"

-“Ibz-R'r-Vvk.”
+"Ibz-R'r-Vvk."

-“If you say so.”
+"If you say so."
 Harper handed him a hard-copy printed report: Six wasn’t allowed access to computers.
-“This one left the shield rippling for two minutes.”
+"This one left the shield rippling for two minutes."

 Six leafed through the document.
-“Hmm.
+"Hmm.
 Yes.
 They definitely believe they’re on the right track.
-They’ll likely continue this line of experimentation for a while longer.”
+They’ll likely continue this line of experimentation for a while longer."
 He turned the page, nodded as its contents confirmed what he’d just said, then handed it back over.
-“Of course, I can’t say whether they *are* on the right track.”
+"Of course, I can’t say whether they *are* on the right track."

-“No.” Harper tucked the document under her arm and looked back through the window: the patient—one of the women from Egypt—was sitting up, and tentatively running her fingers across the shaved spot on her scalp as though she’d find a wound or raised line of sutures there.
+"No." Harper tucked the document under her arm and looked back through the window: the patient—one of the women from Egypt—was sitting up, and tentatively running her fingers across the shaved spot on her scalp as though she’d find a wound or raised line of sutures there.
 But of course, human medicine had been a refined and complex science even before contact.
 Now, the only sign of the surgery was the shave.

 Of course…certain scars were beyond the touch of even the deftest surgeon.
 She might be smiling, but Six knew that deep down he’d done something permanent to that woman’s life.
 Something that, yes, had lifted her out of an impoverished life as a gold miner’s wife in the middle of dusty nowhere, and given her a new life and a new family and some measure of happiness here in this frozen place instead…